Strength. Artistry. Craftsmanship.

 Troy Walling met Troy Schon in 2012 when he hired him to build a monitor style barn near Central City, Nebraska.
 Troy W. had a dream to build a barn "the old fashioned way" because he wanted the kind of barn that would still be standing two hundred years later.
 There are a lot of barns like that in Nebraska.
 Just drive down any county gravel road and before the odometer turns over too many times you'll see an 1800's era barn still standing as a proud sentinel of the prairie.

-Troy Schon is one of the few master timber framers left.
+Troy Schon is one of the few master timber framers still around.
 Like Frank Lloyd Wright in the quote above, he knows the value of a solitary tree.
 A single tree has nearly limitless potential.
 Troy S. also knows the strength and beauty of hand-crafted timber-framed joinery.
 He's self-taught in the craft attending every workshop he could, sometimes even traveling overseas to learn a new technique.
 He's been mentored by some of the best timber framers in the world.